-Emad has never been charged with a crime, and was cleared for release in 2009, but has lost a third of his life to Guantánamo.
-Reprieve continues to fight for his release and to challenge the brutal treatment meted out by guards as punishment for his peaceful hunger strike.
+Emad was never charged with a crime, and was cleared for release in 2009, but remained in Guantánamo a further 6 years.
+He lost a third of his life to the prison camp.
+Reprieve fought for his release, and challenged the brutal treatment meted out by guards as punishment for his peaceful hunger strike.
 In July 2014 we took action in the US courts after the guards prevented Emad and other detainees from praying communally during Ramadan, a holy month for Muslims.

 “Although the authorities are trying to cover it up, the hunger strike at Gitmo is still going on and the military’s effort to suppress it as savage as ever.
 We’re fighting this brutality in federal court, but there is one man who has the power to end this pain.
 Obama must send cleared men like Emad home to their families at once.”

 Emad travelled to Pakistan to study because he couldn’t access specialised higher education in Yemen.
-Emad is an intellectual with a passion for poetry, ranging from the great Sufi poets like Rumi, to English poets including Wilfred Owen.
+He’s an intelligent and gentle young man, with a passion for poetry, ranging from the great Sufi writers like Rumi, to English poets including Wilfred Owen.
 His studies ended dramatically when he was abducted by Pakistani forces in a raid on his student housing.
-In 2009, Emad was unanimously cleared for release by six different branches of the US government, including the FBI and the CIA, but he remains imprisoned.
-In peaceful protest, he has been on hunger strike since 2007 – longer than any other prisoner in Guantánamo.
-He has barely eaten for the last seven years, and is brutally force-fed twice a day.
+In 2009, Emad was unanimously cleared for release by six different branches of the US government, including the FBI and the CIA, but he remained imprisoned.
+In peaceful protest, he went on hunger strike in 2007 until the day he left in June 2015 – longer than any other prisoner in Guantánamo.
+He barely ate for the last seven years of his detention, and was brutally force-fed twice a day.

 “All I ask is to be given my rights — the rights that are guaranteed by constitutions in all civilised nations.
 All I ask is to live free.”

-The Guantánamo authorities view the hunger strike as dangerous disobedience and they punish anyone who takes part.
-The guards beat them, violently drag the men from their cells, strap them to a chair and shove tubes up their noses, through which a nutritional supplement is pumped at high speed.
+The Guantánamo authorities view the hunger strike as dangerous disobedience and they punish any detainees who take part.
+The guards beat them, violently drag them from their cells, strap them to a chair and shove tubes up their noses, through which a nutritional supplement is pumped at high speed.
+The trauma this causes to their stomachs often means that victims vomit the liquid straight back out.
 This abuse has caused serious health problems for Emad.
 He has severe pancreatitis and one of his nasal passages has completely closed up.
-Emad says that he will continue his peaceful protest until he and his fellow cleared men can go home where they belong.
+Thankfully, Emad’s ordeal is now over, and with the help of Reprieve’s Life After Guantánamo team, he can finally start a new life.

 13 years after the US detention centre at Guantanamo Bay was opened, a hunger striking detainee who has been cleared for release, yet remains imprisoned, has described his ongoing torture.